Skip to main content

 Manage headers

-• You can change the Display Name and Role for the selected header and click on the Update header button.
+• You can change the Header Key , Value and other fields and click on the Update header.

 Manage headers